Auties00/Cobalt/README.md

   -  Video

      ```java
-     var video = VideoMessage.newVideoMessageBuilder() // Create a new video message builder
+     var video = VideoMessage.simpleVideoBuilder() // Create a new video message builder
-           .mediaConnection(api.store().mediaConnection()) // The media connection to use for the upload
            .media(urlMedia) // Set the video of this message
            .caption("A nice video") // Set the caption of this message
            .width(100) // Set the width of the video